Guide On How Landlord’s Should Advertise Rentals On Gumtree

 Before creating a campaign, search the website for similar properties in the same area to your own.
 Find out what the going rates are and how much competition you have.
 If you’re overpriced, don’t expect many enquiries.

-3) Upload pictures, and make them good
+3) Upload images, and make them banging!

-Pictures will avoid wasting time (and believe you me, there’s a whole lot of scope for time-wasting if you allow it).
+Images will avoid wasting time (and believe you me, there’s a whole lot of scope for time-wasting if you allow it).
 A prospective tenant will know what to expect before viewing the property if they have seen pictures of the kitchen, bedroom and exterior- so they’re already interested.
 A tenant that hasn’t seen pictures isn’t necessarily interested in the property before seeing it, so the success rate will become intensely lower.

 Including high-quality pictures right from the start of the advert is crucial; refrain from adding them later, as this may lead to a significant loss of initial engagement.